Research

 Master's thesis.
 Resting

 Abstract: I document that regulatory changes in the Chinese IPO market in 2013-14 distorted the price of new stocks and delayed price discovery.
-The rules impose a low P/E limit on the IPO price and restrict the daily price changes after listing.
-Under the new rules, prices go to the upper limit with little trading for about two weeks after the listing date.
-Although the listing prices are suppressed by the P/E limit, the prices at which trading starts are on average 15% to 30% higher than those before the rules.
+The rules impose a low price-to-earnings cap on the IPO price and restrict the daily price changes after listing.
+Under the new rules, prices go to the upper limit with minimal trading for about two weeks after the listing date.
+Although the listing prices are suppressed by the P/E limit, the prices at which trading starts are, on average, 15% to 30% higher than those before the rules.
 This translates to a 240 billion CNY higher valuation among post-IPO stocks, though the overvaluation reverses to the market median level over the first year after listing.
 A shift in IPO industry composition from high-P/E to low-P/E after the rule change is consistent with market distortion.

 Price-to-Earnings (P/E) of IPOs in China, 2010-2020.
-Each dot represents the P/E of a new stock listed in the Shanghai or Shenzhen Stock Exchanges on any given day.
-The blue line shows the median P/E of the market.
-The 2014 rule puts a P/E cap of 23 on new listings.
+Black points are the P/E of new stocks being listed on the Shanghai or Shenzhen Stock Exchanges.
+The blue line is the median P/E of all stocks being traded on the market.
+The 2014 rule caps new listings at 23.

 R&R, American Economic Review